 The accompanying unaudited condensed consolidated financial statements of DDC Enterprise Limited ("DDC" or the "Parent"), its subsidiaries and Variable Interest Entities ("VIEs") (collectively referred to as the "Company") have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted as permitted by rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 The consolidated balance sheet as of December 31, 2022 was derived from the audited consolidated financial statements of the Company.
-The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements of the Company.
-31, 2022.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements of the Poempany as of and for the year ended December 31, 2022.